Suppressing Irrelevant Git Diff Output for Specific Files (e.g., binary files, encrypted files…)

 Code language: plaintext (plaintext)

-• default = current This configuration automatically pushes the current branch, which helps prevent the error: “fatal: The current branch BRANCH has no upstream branch.”
+• default = current This setting automatically pushes the current branch, which helps prevent the error: “fatal: The current branch BRANCH has no upstream branch.”
 When this setting is in place, Git will push the current branch to the remote, assuming the branch has an upstream set.

 • autoSetupRemote = true This setting automatically sets up remote tracking for new branches, eliminating the need to manually run git branch --set-upstream-to after creating a new branch.
 It automates the process of linking local branches to their corresponding remote branches.
 This is useful for users who frequently create new branches, as it reduces the need for repetitive configuration.